Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/2-character.md

 The characters are divided into 5 types: Knight, Paladin, Assassin, Witch and Wizard.
 Each character has a unique combat skill and element for each character type.

-The price to initialize the character will be calculated at the moment the player starts creating the character.
+The price to initialize the character will be calculated at the moment the player starts minting the character.
 With the first character, the player will be given a set of equipment enough for the character to be able to fight.
 The next time the price will be higher and no equipment will be included.

 ## A Class: Knight

 Knight's element is Earth.

+Knight is a character with good melee abilities, with solid armor and powerful weapons.
+Knight can only attack opponents that are present in front of him, very suitable for placing in the first row of battle formations.

 Spirit invoking Earth.
 Earth banishing Spirit.
+His favorite opponent is the Wizard.

-## Paladin
+## B Class: Paladin

-Paladin attribule is Water.
+Paladin's element is Water.

-Water invoking Air.
-Air banishing Water
+Paladin is a character capable of fighting with many different weapons such as swords, spears and bows... defense is only average, priority position is next to Knight.
+Paladin's damage is quite large because he has the ability to hit all enemies standing in a horizontal line.

+Air invoking Water.
+Water banishing Air.
+His favorite opponent is the Witch.

-## Assasin
+## C Class: Assasin

-Assasin attribule is Fire.
+Assasin's element is Fire.

+Assassin is a character who has a knack for finishing opponents with just one attack, but his defense is quite weak.
+The speed of the attack is an advantage, this makes the opponent unable to defend, so it is easily destroyed.
+His target is the character in the last row.

 Spirit invoking Fire.
 Fire banishing Spirit.
+His favorite opponent is the Wizard.

-## Witch
+## D Class: Witch

-Witch attribule is Air.
+Witch's element is Air.

+Witch will use black magic to attack all opponents standing in a line.
+However, Paladin is an equal opponent with Witch.

 Air invoking Water.
 Water banishing Air.

-## Wizard
+## E Class: Wizard

-Wizard's attribule is Spirit.
+Wizard's element is Spirit.

+Wizard has a talent for mastery of magic and the ability to change the game with just one spell, because of his ability to hit all enemies on the map.
+Defense and endurance in combat need to be further improved.

 ### Spirit Active

 Fire invoking Air.
-Air banishing Fire
+Air banishing Fire.

 ### Spirit Passive

 Earth invoking Water.
 Water banishing Earth.

-# Charracter Noble Rank
+# Character Noble Rank

-Knights can be upgraded in 7 tiers as follows:
+Character's hierarchy can be upgraded in 7 tiers as follows:

 Private -> Sergeant -> Lieutenant -> Captain -> Major -> Colonel -> General

+- Private and Sergeant will be classified as Peasants rank.
+- Lieutenant and Captain will be classified as Knights rank.
+- Major and Colonel will be classified as Barons rank.
+- General will be classified as The King rank.

-# Character equipment: Weapon, Armor, Shield, Land.
+# Character Equipment

+Characters can be equipped with items such as Weapons, Armor, Shields and own Land.

 # Mint Character